How Hot is Too Hot: Air Conditioning for Pets

 Is All Day Air Conditioning an Option?

 Close Comfort, on the other hand, uses so little energy and has such a small amount of greenhouse-sensitive refrigerant, you can now cool your little friend all day without it being on your conscience.
-Plus with 75% less power than the smallest standard air conditioners, you can keep them cool for less than $1 a day, or far less with even the smallest solar panels.
+Plus with using at least 75% less power than the smallest standard air conditioners, you can keep them cool for less than $0.80 a day, or far less with even the smallest solar panels.

 Portable Air Con Solutions for Pets